intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/Install_BigDL-LLM_in_Docker_on_Windows_with_Intel_GPU.md

 It applies to Intel Core Core 12 - 14 gen integrated GPUs (iGPUs) and Intel Arc Series GPU.

+> Note:
->Note: WSL2 support is required during the installation process.
+> - WSL2 support is required during the installation process.
+> - This installation method requires at least 35GB of free disk space on C drive.

 ## Install Docker on Windows